HRA vs. HSA vs. FSA comparison chart

 What is the average employer contribution cost?

 100% paid regardless of utilization.
+Employers set a monthly or annual contribution limit.

-100% paid regardless of utilization.
+100% paid regardless of employee utilization.
+Employers set a monthly or annual contribution limit.

 Who can contribute?